kluster-ai/docs/get-started/api.md

 description: The kluster.ai API getting started guide provides examples and instructions for submitting and managing Batch jobs using kluster.ai's OpenAI-compatible API.
 ---

-# Start using the kluster.ai API
+# Start Using the kluster.ai API

 The kluster.ai API provides a straightforward way to work with Large Language Models (LLMs) at scale.
-We are compatible with OpenAI Python library and Batch API, making it easy to integrate into your existing workflows with minimal code changes.
+It is compatible with OpenAI Python library and Batch API, making it easy to integrate into your existing workflows with minimal code changes.

 Choose your preferred way to interact with the API: